Oladipin/yoga-club/README.md

 - Explore Page

-  - This pages take users to the video and picture gallery.
+  - This page take users to the video and picture gallery.
-  - The pages shows users pictures and videos of some activities of the club.
+  - The page shows users pictures and videos of some activities of the club.

   ![Explore page](documentation/Explore-page.PNG)

 * Sign Up Page

-  - This page is where important information are collected from users who decide to join th club.
+  - This page is where important information are collected from users who decide to join the club.
   - It collects the first name, last name, email address, and mobile number of interested users.

   ![Sign Up page form](documentation/Sign-up-page.PNG)